gavv/httpshd/README.md

 This program is absolutely insecure!

-There is neither encryption, nor authentication currently.
+There is neither encryption, nor authentication.
 Anyone can execute any command with the permissions of the user which is running `httpshd`.
-Hence, it's recommended to use it only within private networks.
+Hence, it's recommended to use it only within private networks or tunnels.

+As suggested on reddit, you can use SSH port forwarding to secure it (see example below).

 ## Installation